anti22dot/rm_calendar_memo/README.md

 # ======== General info, objectives ====

-* See this video demonstration | https://www.youtube.com/watch?v=YAz8Y30VeO0
+* See this video demonstration: https://www.youtube.com/watch?v=YAz8Y30VeO0
 * The "Calendar Memo" term has been borrowed from the Onyx Boox eink devices, since they have the similar kind of separate Android application, <br>
 which allows to write useful notes for the specific date within the app, and then display the notes relevant to the current date of looking.
 * The similar concept has been taken when designing the functionality of this implementation on the RMPP.